Lassic: Role in the Bald Hills War

 Indians.
 Twelve more of his warriors came in on August 10.
 The 212 captured Indians at Fort Baker were sent to join 462 others at Fort Humboldt and held for a time in the makeshift prison created out on the Samoa Peninsula in Humboldt Bay.
 In September 834 Indians were then sent on the steamship SS Panama to the Smith River Indian Reservation near Crescent City.

-However, in early October, Lassic and three hundred natives, mostly warriors, had escaped the Smith River Reservation, followed by the exodus of more natives from the Reservation through November.
+However, in early October, Lassic and three hundred natives, mostly warriors, had escaped the Smith River Reservation, followed by the exodus of more natives from the reservation through November.

-Death of Lassic
+Death

 Newspaper and Official accounts

 After Lassic's escape he moved down the Kalmath River to the mountains and returned to his homeland.
 There he continued to carry on a campaign of resistance against the settlers until he was eventually recaptured by local militia.
 On Saturday, January 3, 1863, the Weekly Humboldt Times, reported:

 All Right. --- We learn from Mr. Gilkey who arrived on Tuesday, from Long Valley, that the noted Indian Lassux, was in the hands of the whites at Fort Seward.
 He is probably in the spirit land before this.
 He was the head of the band taken from the vicinity of Fort Baker, last summer, to Smith River Reservation.
 Not liking the grub set before him there by father Hansen, he led his band back to the land of pork and beef.
 He will need no "cast off garments" at the reservation he now inhabits.

 Lassic with a number of his men were killed at Fort Seward.
 According to the January 23, 1863 Humboldt Times account they were being escorted to the Round Valley Reservation:

 but "on the way they took cold and died."
 This, at least, is the way we get the word.
 But knowing,them as we do, the animosity existing between these Indians and the whites inhabiting the region of the Humboldt mail route, and the numerous depredations supposed to have been committed by them, we suspect the "cold" they died with was mainly cold lead.

 An official report was made about the incident by Captain, C. D. Douglas, Commander of Fort Wright: